opensearch-project/documentation-website/_dashboards/reporting-cli.md

 In **Architecture**, choose x86_64.

-### Step 6: Add the trigger to initiate a report request
+### Step 6: Add the trigger to start the AWS Lambda function

 Set the trigger to start running the report.